Greater UPSTATE NEW YORK ibl Consortium

 We have many opportunities for getting together to continue the IBL conversations.
 See announcements below

 IBL @ MAA Seaway

-There will be an IBL workshop at the Spring MAA Seaway meeting at SUNY Brockport.
-The MAA meeting is April 13 - 14, 2018, and the workshop itself will begin at 4:45pm on Saturday, April 14 (after the main part of the conference).
-Jim Matthews of Siena College will facilitate the workshop.
-The workshop is titled Mathematical Treats for Inquiring Minds.
+There will be an IBL workshop at the Fall MAA Seaway meeting at the University of Toronto Mississauga.
+The MAA meeting is October 12 - 13, 2018, and the workshop itself will begin at 4:30pm on Saturday, October 13 (after the main part of the conference).
+Ryan Gantner of St. John Fisher College will facilitate the workshop.
+The workshop is titled Classroom Dynamics for Student Engagement.
 A description of the workshop appears below.
-If you'd like to attend, please e-mail your desire to attend to Xiao Xiao (xixiao at utica dot edu) by April 10 along with any dietary restrictions you may have.
-Oh yeah, we'll provide dinner at no charge!
+We'll provide dinner at no charge!

 - To join our mailing list at any time, send e-mail to uny.ibl at gmail dot com.
 We'll get you set up and you'll receive announcements about what's going on.